 Create wireframes outlining propostions, scenarios and any other necessary annotations.
 Higher fidelity design is then done in

-Prototype either as throw-away code, with Axure, Marvel or Principle to explore interaction design or conform with current patterns.
+Prototype either in code, with Axure, Marvel or Principle to explore interaction design or conform with current patterns.
 User test prototype either internally, guerilla or using usertesting.com.
 Group and sort feedback, and present findings to team and business.

 Outline objectives of project and what will deem the test a success.
 Whether to increase conversion or improve user journeys, etc. Set up A/B, MVT or preference test, writing any necessary screeners, scripts and what will be tracked.